insected/bobbae_gcp-wiki/Service-Mesh.md

 The service mesh is typically implemented as a scalable set of network proxies deployed alongside application code (a pattern sometimes called a sidecar).
 These proxies handle the communication between the microservices and also act as a point at which the service mesh features can be introduced.
 The proxies comprise the service mesh’s data plane, and are controlled as a whole by its control plane.

 The rise of the service mesh is tied to the rise of the “cloud native” application.
 In the cloud native world, an application might consist of hundreds of services; each service might have thousands of instances; and each of those instances might be in a constantly-changing state as they are dynamically scheduled by an orchestrator like Kubernetes.
-Not only is service-to-service communication in this world incredibly complex, it’s a fundamental part of the application’s runtime behavior.
+Not only is service-to-service communication in this world incredibly complex, it’s a fundamental part of the application’s runtime behavior

+### sidecar proxy

+A sidecar proxy is an application design pattern which abstracts certain features, such as inter-service communications, monitoring and security, away from the main architecture to ease the tracking and maintenance of the application as a whole.

+Nginx and envoy are common proxies used this way and controlled by service mesh controllers.

 ### Service Mesh Manifesto